dstark88/lb-java/README.md

 # lb-java
 # http://localhost:4567/hello

+# You'll need to do an $mvn install in the command line

 # https://spring.io/guides/gs/maven/
 # I found this site the most usefull for getting me started from the very begaining.
 After downloading JDK8 and the VS Code extentions, I needed this to figure out how to download Mavern.
 This talked me through